Quick Introduction to HTML

 the URL of the other page.

-If you click on it with your mouse, the browser will take you to the
+Click on it with your mouse.
+The browser will take you to the

-For more information on URL’s, see “What is a URL?”
-We will show a few simple cases here.
+For more information on URLs, see “What is a URL?”.
+Here are a few simple cases.

 The path can be a complete URL, like